meysamhadeli/booking-microservices/README.md

 - :sparkle: Using `End-To-End Testing` and `Integration Testing` for testing `features` with all dependencies using `testcontainers`.
 - :sparkle: Using `Fluent Validation` and a `Validation Pipeline Behaviour` on top of `MediatR`.
 - :sparkle: Using `Minimal API` for all endpoints.
+- :sparkle: Using `AspNetCore OpenApi` for `generating` built-in support `OpenAPI documentation` in ASP.NET Core.
 - :sparkle: Using `Health Check` for `reporting` the `health` of app infrastructure components.
 - :sparkle: Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.
 - :sparkle: Using `Kibana` on top of `Serilog` for `logging`.